sumerc/sumerc.github.io/content/posts/lazyload-zsh.md

 Which was exactly what I needed!

+My full `.zshrc` file: https://github.com/sumerc/dotfiles/blob/main/zshrc

+And the `zsh-lazyload` extension: https://github.com/qoomon/zsh-lazyload

 # One final thought

 Right now, I am really wondering why these tools provide this kind of lazy-loading by default.
 It seems far better practice.
-Especially for guys having to install lots of different tools.
+Especially for people having to install lots of different tools.